angular-starter-kit/generator-angular-pro/generators/app/templates/README.md

-test        | Launch unit tests using karma and jasmine. test:auto   | Launch karma server and launch unit tests after each change in project files. protractor  | Launch e2e tests using protractor. tsd         | Download all TypeScript definitions for Bower dependencies. docs        | Generate jsdoc documentation from sources.
+test        | Launch unit tests using karma and jasmine. test:auto   | Launch karma server and launch unit tests after each change in project files. protractor  | Launch e2e tests using protractor. tsd         | Download and update all TypeScript definitions for Bower dependencies.

 # Coding guides